 Our love for God is at the heart of all we do at Corban.
 We encourage students to continually align their hearts with God by providing opportunities for spiritual growth in all shapes and sizes.
 One of these opportunities includes chapel three times a week.

-Chapel takes place in the Psalm Center and via live-stream from 10:00-10:50 a.m. each Monday and Friday for the entire Corban community to hear, understand, and respond to what God is teaching us.
+Chapel takes place in the Psalm Center from 10:00-10:50 a.m. each Monday and Friday for the entire Corban community to hear, understand, and respond to what God is teaching us.
 On Wednesday evenings, Corban’s Student Government Association (SGA) leads chapel in the Psalm Center at 8:00 p.m.
 The intentional time of worship, prayer, and Bible teaching in chapel gives us the opportunity to focus on our great God and His work in our lives.

 At Corban, you will be encouraged in your walk with God and challenged to put your faith in action each day.

 Check out upcoming chapel speakers and topics on our chapel schedule.

 Chapel is a time for members of Corban University to stand together as one community dedicated to the LORD, to hear and respond to his Word to us.

 In Nehemiah 8:1-8 (NKJV) the people of God gather “as one man” (8:1) in the open square to hear and respond to the word of the LORD: “and the people stood in their place.
 So they read distinctly from the book, in the Law of God; and they gave the sense, and helped them to understand the reading” (8:7-8).

 Part of Corban’s character as a Christian university is reflected and communicated in its chapel program.
 Chapel provides a recurring and reliable time in the rhythm of campus life for all members to pause and join together for worship.